 \section{Discussion and conclusion}

-In this paper we investigated a new family of tensorial group field theories, just renormalizable for arbitrary ranks $d$.
-From Ward Takahashi identities, we showed that, for any $d$, a strong relation exists between $\beta$-functions in the deep UV limit, using Callan-Symanzik equation, from which we deduce that any melonic non-Gaussian fixed point must have vanishing anomalous dimension.
-Similar relations have been deduced recently in the functional renormalization framework, and all tentative to merge together this constraint with approximate melonic solutions of the exact renormalization group flow equations lead to the same conclusions : the disappearance of the non-Gaussian melonic fixed point \cite{Lahoche:2018ggd}-\cite{Lahoche:2019orv}.
-This result was remains a claim, due to the necessary to use approximations to solve the renormalization group equations.
-In all cited papers, the principal approximation are given by the necessity to use the derivative expansion to obtain a tractable parametrization of the theory space.
-The difficulty, as mentioned in \cite{Lahoche:2018oeo} comes essentially, in the melonic sector and may be translated as the difficulty to solve the closed equation satisfied by the two point function.
-In this paper, considering the large $d$ limit, we had able to obtain an asymptotic formula for the bare two point function, solving the closed equation in the same limit by construction.
-Then, using the Callan-Symanzik formalism, we deduced the explicit expressions of the $\beta$ functions, to all orders of the perturbation theory at the points where the anomalous dimension vanish.
-From an analytic expression, it is clear that in the considered limit, no isolated fixed points occurs in the analytic region where the perturbative expansion can be resumed as a real function. \\
+In this paper, we investigated a new family of tensorial group field theories, just renormalizable for arbitrary ranks $d$.
+From Ward Takahashi identities, we showed that, for any $d$, a strong relationship exists between $\beta$-functions in the deep UV limit, using C-S equation, from which we deduce that any melonic non-Gaussian fixed point must have a vanishing anomalous dimension (the C-S equation is used here because of its flexibility without a choice of a certain regulator, but the same result may be obtained by using the Wetterich flow equation or other RG methods \cite{Berges:2000ew}-\cite{Iliopoulos:1974ur} which is deserved to forthcoming investigation).
+Similar relations have been deduced recently in the functional renormalization framework, and all tentative to merge this constraint with approximate melonic solutions of the exact renormalization group flow equations lead to the same conclusions: the disappearance of the non-Gaussian melonic fixed point \cite{Lahoche:2018ggd}-\cite{Lahoche:2019orv}.
+This result remains a claim, due to the necessity to use approximations to solve the renormalization group equations.
+In all cited papers, the principal approximation is given by the necessity to use the derivative expansion to obtain a tractable parametrization of the theory space.
+The difficulty, as mentioned in \cite{Lahoche:2018oeo} comes essentially, in the melonic sector and may be translated as the difficulty to solve the closed equation satisfied by the two-point function.
+In this paper, considering the large $d$ limit, we had able to obtain an asymptotic formula for the bare two-point function, solving the closed equation in the same limit by construction.
+Then, using the C-S formalism, we deduced the explicit expressions of the $\beta$ functions, to all orders of the perturbation theory at the points where the anomalous dimension vanishes.
+From an analytic expression, it is clear that in the considered limit, no isolated fixed points occur in the analytic region where the perturbative expansion can be resumed as a real function. \\